Motor Fuel Taxes

 Motor fuel taxes are levied on gasoline, diesel, and gasohol (a mix of ethanol and unleaded gasoline).

 Most states use per unit taxes—that is, consumers pay tax based on how many gallons of gasoline they purchase.
-However, 20 states and the District of Columbia tie at least a portion of their motor fuel tax rate to the price of gasoline (wholesale or at the pump) or inflation (national or state).
+However, 20 states and the District of Columbia tie at least a portion of their motor fuel tax rate to the price of gasoline (wholesale or at the pump) or some form of inflation (national or state).

 - How much revenue do state and local governments raise from motor fuel taxes?